bluegreen-labs/phenocamr/README.md

 download_phenocam(site = "harvard",
                   vegetation = "DB",
                   frequency = 3,
-                  phenophases = TRUE)
+                  phenophases = TRUE,
+                  out_dir = "~")
 ```

-This will download all deciduous broadleaf (DB) PhenoCam time series for the "harvard" site at a 3-day time step.
+This will download all deciduous broadleaf (DB) PhenoCam time series for the "harvard" site at a 3-day time step into your home directory.
 In addition, the data is processed to estimate phenological transition dates (phenophases) and written to file.
 For detailed overview of all functions and worked example we reference to the R help documentation and the manuscripts below.

 ## References

 Hufkens K., Basler J. D., Milliman T. Melaas E., Richardson A.D.
 2018 [An integrated phenology modelling framework in R: Phenology modelling with phenor.
 Methods in Ecology & Evolution](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12970/full), 9: 1-10.

 Richardson, A.D., Hufkens, K., Milliman, T., Aubrecht, D.M., Chen, M., Gray, J.M., Johnston, M.R., Keenan, T.F., Klosterman, S.T., Kosmala, M., Melaas, E.K., Friedl, M.A., Frolking, S. 2017.
-Tracking vegetation phenology across diverse North American biomes using PhenoCam imagery.
-Scientific Data (in press).
+[Tracking vegetation phenology across diverse North American biomes using PhenoCam imagery](https://www.nature.com/articles/sdata201828).
+Scientific Data, 5, 180028.

 ## Acknowledgements